TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 of the module to result in a :exc:`ModuleNotFoundError`.

-Beware though, as if you keep a reference to the module object, invalidate its cache entry in :data:`sys.modules`, and then re-import the named module, the two module objects will *not* be the same.
+Beware though, as if you keep a reference to the module object, invalidate its cache entry in :data:`sys.modules`, and then re-agiza the named module, the two module objects will *not* be the same.
 By contrast, :func:`importlib.reload` will reuse the *same* module object, and simply reinitialise the module contents by rerunning the module's code.